ErnstDinkelmann/udacity_deeprl_banana_nav/README.md

 ## View the trained agent perform
-To view a trained agent: 'python main.py --mode view'.
+To view a trained agent: `python main.py --mode view`.
 This will load the saved weights from a checkpoint file.
 A previously trained model is included in this repo.

 ## Report
 See the [report](Report.md) for more insight on how I arrived at the current hyperparameters.